crossplane/crossplane/docs/stacks-guide.md

 ## Install the Crossplane CLI

-To interact with stacks, we're going to use the Crossplane CLI, because it's more convenient.
+To interact with stacks, we're going to use the [Crossplane CLI][crossplane-cli], because it's more convenient.
 To install it, we can use the one-line curl bash:

 ```
 RELEASE=0.0.1